composer/composer/doc/03-cli.md

   which will be used instead of packagist.
 Can be either an HTTP URL pointing to a `composer` repository, a path to a local `packages.json` file, or a JSON string which similar to what the [repositories](04-schema.md#repositories) key accepts.
+You can use this multiple times to configure multiple repositories.
-* **--add-repository:** Add the repository option to the composer.json.
+* **--add-repository:** Add the custom repository in the composer.json.
+If a lock file is present it will be deleted and an update will be run instead of install.
 * **--dev:** Install packages listed in `require-dev`.
 * **--no-dev:** Disables installation of require-dev packages.
 * **--no-scripts:** Disables the execution of the scripts defined in the root